This easy tuna salad recipe makes the best tuna sandwiches! This classic tuna salad is the perfect recipe to make ahead for quick lunches.

 More Tuna Salad Ideas

 • Lemon Juice: Lemon juice is a classic tuna salad ingredient.
-It brightens up the flavor of tuna salad.
+It brightens up the flavors.

 • Herbs: Fresh herbs are a great way to change up the flavor of tuna salad.
 Try parsley, dill or chives.

-• Avocado: Avocado can act as a binder and replace the mayo or Greek yogurt in tuna salad.
-It’s a great way to add healthy fat and flavor!
-Using avocado instead of mayo or Greek yogurt makes dairy-free tuna salad.
+• Avocado: Mashed avocado can act as a binder and replace the mayo or Greek yogurt in tuna salad.
+It’s a great way to add healthy fat and flavor.
+Use avocado instead of mayo or Greek yogurt to make this recipe dairy-free.

 • Apple: Chopped apple adds a surprisingly delicious sweet twist to this tuna recipe.